liuhuigmail/GrowingBugRepository/framework/bug-mining/README.md

   regular expression has to capture the issue number.
-- The **sub project** is a relevant path that matches the project's module, e.g., if the project exists the dictionary named `ratis-common` which can be regarded as a module.Note that if you just want to mine a common project, you need to choose `.` as default configuration.
+- The **sub project** is a relevant path that matches the project's module, e.g., if the project exists the dictionary named `ratis-common` which can be regarded as a module, you can set `ratis-common` or `./ratis-common` as sub project option .
+  Note that if you want to mine a common project, you just need to input `.` as default configuration.